T-DucDung/go-image-server/README.md

 as png or jpg images at the resolution requested by the client.
 It can also serve raw (unmodified) versions of png, jpg, svg and pdf files.

+# New: add api to upload img

+i just change conf and add some api to make this server can store img from api, i just test local so if you want use docker you need check file config.go

 ## URL Schema and source image logic
 * /`height`p/path/to/image.{jpg,png}
   * returns 200 and a scaled version of the image to <height> pixel height if {$IMAGE_DIR}path/to/image.png is readable